Tesla's blistering rally continues after quarterly deliveries beat

 "Tesla's price cuts are working in a big way," said Gene Munster, managing partner at investment firm Deepwater Asset Management.
 "The average growth of deliveries over the previous seven quarters was 50%.
 This (quarter) marks a measurable step up in growth."

-At least three analysts raised their price targets on the stock, saying Tesla's annual deliveries target of about 1.8 million vehicles now seems conservative as it already handed about half of that in the first six months of 2023.
+At least eight analysts raised their price targets on the stock, with several saying Tesla's annual deliveries target of about 1.8 million vehicles now seems conservative as it already handed about half of that in the first six months of 2023.

 The median price target on the stock stands at $210, which is about 20% below its last closing price.
 Tesla has a forward price-to-earnings ratio of around 62.9, far above Ford's F.N 8.82 and near the 62.66 of Amazon.com AMZN.O.